← Earth Maps

 Strategic Insights

-The 41.1% water coverage makes coastal and Channel control meaningful but not dominant — this is primarily a land war map.
-Naval transport becomes useful for crossing the Mediterranean or striking the Baltic coast, but you won’t win through sea power alone.
-At playlist frequency 3, Europe appears infrequently, making each game feel like an event.
-The high nation density (49 nations) guarantees early skirmishes and rapid territorial consolidation in the first phases.
+The 51.7% water coverage makes coastal and Channel control more important than before.
+Naval transport becomes useful for crossing the Mediterranean, striking the Baltic coast, or bypassing landlocked stalemates.
+At playlist frequency 7, Europe is now a common upstream map, and the high nation density (52 nations) guarantees early skirmishes and rapid territorial consolidation in the first phases.

 Fun Facts